gauthambekal93/model_based_rl/bestest_hydronic_heat_pump/dynamic_electricity_pricing/readme.txt

 Experiment_V7:
 This experiment uses policy agent and the learnt env model from dynamic pricing scenario for sparse rewards on constant pricing scenario.
 Here the sparse reward is every 50th time step
-The learning rate is reduced to 0.0001
+The learning rate is reduced to 0.001 # the 0.0001 was not the correct learning rate most probably

 Experiment_V8:
 This experiment uses policy agent from dynamic pricing scenario for sparse rewards on constant pricing scenario.
 Here the sparse reward is every 50th time step